Feeling Awkward in Social Situations? Here’s What Can Help

 R – Relax

-So this one can be the most difficult.
+This one can be the most difficult.
 For people dealing with social anxiety it can seem impossible to relax but in doing so other people will feel more comfortable around you.
-You may again have to fake it till you make it.
-Try to relax your body as much as possible.
-Don’t fidget nervously or show the anxiety with distraught facial expressions.
-Make your body look as calm as possible, even if anxiety is wreaking havoc inside.
+You can try to relax your body as much as possible by taking deep breaths when in social situations.